corda/corda-docs-portal/content/en/platform/corda/5.1/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 #### Filtering

 To create a filtering logic, implement the `net.corda.v5.ledger.utxo.query.VaultNamedQueryStateAndRefFilter<T>` interface.
 The `<T>` type here is the state type that will be returned from the database, which in this case is `TestState`.
-This interface has only one function:
+This interface has only one function.
 This defines whether or not to keep the given element (`row`) from the result set.
 Elements returning true are kept and the rest are discarded.

 In this example, keep the elements that have “Alice” in their participant list.
 This filter would look like this:
 {{< tabs name="tabs-4" >}}
 {{% tab name="Kotlin" %}}
 ```kotlin
 class DummyCustomQueryFilter : VaultNamedQueryStateAndRefFilter<TestState> {
     override fun filter(data: StateAndRef<TestUtxoState>, parameters: MutableMap<String, Any>): Boolean {